loyada/typedpy/docs/structures.rst

    in a Structure.
 The default is True.
 2. Structure.set_compact_serialization_default - override the default for "compact" serialization
    of Structures, where applicable.
 The default is False.
+3. Structure.set_auto_enum_conversion - allow automatic conversion of enum.Enum types to a Typedpy
+   Enum field.
+The default is False.
+4. Structure.set_block_non_typedpy_field_assignment - block assignments of class attributes to a non-typedpy value in the class definition.
+This can be used to protect the programmer from silly mistakes, The default is False.

 Structure Documentation
 =======================